HallaSurvivor/Blog/_posts/2022-07-11-model-categories.md

 ---
 layout: post
-title: What Are Homotopy Theories, and Why Should We Care?
+title: What are Model Categories?
+(Homotopy Theories pt 1/4)
 tags:
-  - oo-categories
+  - homotopy-theories
+date: 2022-07-11 01:00
 ---

 I'm a TA at the [HoTTEST Summer 2022][1], a summer school about